26fe/dircat/README.md

-= DIRCAT
+# DIRCAT

-Utilities for manage catalogs of files and directory.
+Dircat build, starting from a directory, a catalog with files meta information (path, timestamp, md5. ...), so it is possible to compare this catalog with another directory to detect duplicate, file change, and so.
-This utilities can be utilized as help to backup a directory.
+This utilities could be utilized as help to backup a directory or to find duplicates

-=== dircat-build
+### dircat build

 Build a catalog from a directory

-Ex.: dircat-build -o <catalog_name> dir1
+Ex.: dircat build -o <catalog_name> dir1

 builds catalog from directory dir1.

-=== dircat-cfr
+### dircat cfr

-Compare two catalogs
+Compare two catalogs or directories

-=== dircat-query
+Ex. dircat diff spec/fixtures/dir1 spec/fixtures/dir2

+### dircat query

-show the contents of catalog
+query the contents of catalog

-== REQUIREMENTS:

-* utilizza la libreria abstract di kwartz
+Ex.: ruby bin/dircat query cat_dir1.yaml
+Ex.: ruby bin/dircat query cat_dir1.yaml duplicates

-== INSTALL:
+### INSTALL:

 sudo gem install dircat